knopflerfish/knopflerfish.org/osgi/framework/readme.txt

  fwdir

 in the currect directory.
-The "fwdir" directory can also be set specifically using the org.osgi.framework.storage system property.
+The "fwdir" directory can also be set specifically using the org.osgi.framework.storage property.
 Note that moving "fwdir" also changes the location for searching for default .xargs files.

-If no options are specified, or a single "-init" option is present, an implicit
+If no options are specified (any "-Fx=y", "-Da=b" or "-init" does not count as options in this case) an implicit

   -xargs "default"